SEO is key in any Digital Marketing strategy.

-If the links employed are “dofollow”, this can attract new visitors and lead to a greater authority.
+If the links employed are “dofollow”, this can attract new visitors and lead to greater authority.

 But it’s important to engage this strategy in moderation.
-If Google sees you receiving a large number of backlinks in a short period of time, it may understand this as black hat techniques and punish your pages.
+If Google sees you receiving a large number of backlinks in a short period of time, it may understand this as a black-hat technique and punish your pages.